lincolnloop/django-debug-logging/README.rst

 * Take more inspiration from Sentry and group hits on the same urls within the same run together, showing aggregated and individual stats.

-* Create a UI that is more user-friendly and not dependent on Nexus.

 .. _Django Debug Toolbar: https://github.com/django-debug-toolbar/django-debug-toolbar